1kvsn/react-vids/README.md

 ## Features

-* Firebase login system implemented.
+* Firebase authentication implemented.
 * Displays all videos in carousel view in homepage.
 * Click on any video and it opens up in player mode.
-It displays currently played video in the right side along with other videos in the queue.
 * When a video ends, overlay cards show up suggesting next content to watch.

-TODO:

-1. Keep track of view count in videos.

 ## Available Scripts